magicmonkey/lifxjs/Protocol.md

  * Bytes 36 - 37:  On/off indicator; 0x0000 means the bulbs are off, and 0xffff
                    means that the bulbs are on.

+### Packet type 0x19 - Name Change response

+This is sent by the bulbs to the apps to say when a name change has been requested.
+ * Byte  32:        0x16
+ * Bytes 33 - 35:   Always zeroes.
+ * Bytes 36 - end:  New name, standard ascii encoding.
+Max length unknown.

 _More to come_